shafnasir/MyPlanBook/doc/sprint3/sprint3.md

 - Assigned to: Xiaoyang Wu
 - Subtasks:
 	- *Record Wishes*: Allow the user to record their purchase wishes.
 Estimated time: 2h.
 	- *Delete Wishes*: Allow the user to delete their purchase wishes.
-Estiamted time: 2h.
+Estimated time: 2h.
 	- *Share Wishes*: Allow the user to share their purchase wishes.
-Estiamted time: 2h.
+Estimated time: 2h.